 The youth of today are choosing to experiment with alcohol at very young ages.
 In fact, studies have shown that most teens have consumed alcohol at least once by the time that they graduate from high school.
 Not only are teens drinking beer or wine, but they are also consuming hard liquor.
-There are many reasons teens are consuming alcohol, but some of the most common are as follows.
+There are many reasons teens are consuming alcohol, but some of the most common answers about why kids are drinking at a young age are discussed here.

 If a teen is around other people who consume hard liquor, he or she will be more likely to drink it.
 Teens naturally want to fit in with others.
-That is why many of them feel like they have to drink alcohol in order to have a good time.
+That is why kids are drinking because many of them feel like they have to drink alcohol to have a good time and fit in.

-Media can play a role in teenage liquor use.
-Forty-seven percent of teens have reported that television shows and movies make alcohol use seem like it is an okay thing to do.
+Media can play a role in alcohol use, another reason why kids are drinking at such a young age.
+Forty-seven percent of teens have reported that television shows and movies make drinking seem like it is an okay thing to do.
 Studies have also shown that teens who watch more than three R-rated movies per month are five times more likely to drink alcohol.

 Mental and Behavioral Problems

-Mental problems, such as anxiety and depression, have been linked to alcohol use.
-Teens may turn to alcohol in order to help themselves feel better.
+Mental problems, such as anxiety and depression, are more reasons why kids are drinking at a young age.
+Teens may turn to alcohol to help themselves feel better.
 Behavioral problems have also been linked to alcohol use.
-Teens who have been labelled disruptive or rebellious are more likely to consume alcohol.
+Kids who have been labeled disruptive or rebellious are more likely to consume alcohol.

 Misinformation and Willingness to Ignore Facts